Nine Years On: Has my Dissertation stood the test of time?

 I’m publishing my dissertation here in the hopes it may be useful to someone.
 This isn’t actually the final copy of the dissertation as there were further revisions and additional content added, though the fundamentals are all here.

-I was also amazed at how unwritten rules and the push for conformity can actually be painful to break — the fear of social ostracism from the group is incredibly painful; this is deeply embedded within the psyche of the human species.
-In our ancient past, someone ostracised from the group may struggle to survive without the help of the others.
-This, I feel, could be the root of much of the conformity we see in society — through in games and social media the consequences can be far less severe which allows for greater aberrant behaviour such as trolling or griefing.
+Whilst researching topics related to my dissertation, I was amazed at how conformity to unwritten rules can be painful to resist.
+The fear of social ostracism from the group is incredibly painful; this fear is deeply embedded within the psyche of the human species.
+In our ancient past, someone ostracised from the group may struggle to survive, or pair bond without the help of the community.
+This, I feel, could be the root of much of the conformity we see in our society which itself is driven by evolutionary anxiety.
+In games and social media the consequences of non-conformity can be far less severe which allows on the positive side, an exploration of aspects of the self through play normally suppressed, and on the negative side, for greater aberrant behaviour such as trolling or griefing.

 The aim of this dissertation was to investigate the unwritten rules of social and ‘Massively multiplayer’ games, and how they configure the gamer.
 The questions set out were: ‘How are these rules imposed’, ‘relationships between player and avatar’, ‘deviation from the unwritten rules’ and ‘can games affect social change’.
 Through personal experience, interviews and academic readings it was hoped to triangulate paradigms that shed new insight.
 The primary research used qualitative methodology.
 The sample used Gamers and classmates.
 Data gathered pointed to trends in rule construction.
 The methodology included: Semiotic analysis and the interrelationship of Narrative and ludological theory.
 It was important to play the games in order to better understand the construction of the unwritten rules.
 The research was compared with an array of other texts such as peer-reviewed research, blogs and game theory’s to aid in triangulation and to increase the validity and reliability of the findings.